Komi Can't Communicate: Reception

+Manga

+Sales and accolades

 By September 2018, the manga had over 2 million copies in circulation; 5.2 million copies in circulation by February 2021; over 6 million copies in circulation by December 2021; over 7.4 million copies in circulation by June 2022; over 12.7 million copies in circulation by July 2023; over 14 million copies in circulation by February 2024; and over 16 million copies in circulation by January 2025.

 In 2017, the series ranked eighth in the third Next Manga Award in the print category.
 Polygon named the manga as one of the best comics of 2019.
 It won the 67th Shogakukan Manga Award in the shōnen category in 2022.

 In 2020, the series topped the "Most Wanted Anime Adaptation" poll conducted by AnimeJapan.
-The anime won Best Comedy at the 6th Crunchyroll Anime Awards in 2022.
-Shoko Komi was nominated for Best Girl while the series was one of the nominees for Best Romance.
-The second season was nominated at the seventh edition in three categories: "Must Protect At All Costs" Character (Shoko Komi), Best Romance, and Best Ending Sequence ("Koshaberi Biyori" by FantasticYouth).